Residential Electric Rates

 Fuel Cost Adjustment

-Beginning October 1, 2009, the fuel cost began being calculated monthly rather than quarterly.
-For the month of April 2014, the rate for residential members is .02978 cents per kilowatt hour used.
+For the month of April 2017, the rate for residential members is .02114 cents per kilowatt hour used.

 You have control.
 By lowering your consumption you can reduce the amount of your electric bill and the fuel cost.
 Here are some points to remember.